zhongturtle/CarND-Vehicle-Detection-P5/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and found when I set the `YUV`,we got a better accuraccy when we test the SVM.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM classifier using the function called `LinearSVC()`.Before we start to train the classifier, we should prepare the dataset.We put the dataset we got from online called vehicle and non-vehicle into the fuction we finish in last step called `extract_feature`.Although we found that `YUV` is a good choice so we just simply choose this color space.After all, we can start to train the classifier.

 ### Sliding Window Search